 - I achieve my biggest savings by NOT buying for the week ahead.
 Instead, I buy almost exclusively for the freezer and the pantry.
 When an item goes on sale, I buy that item in a large enough quantity to last until it will go on sale again.
 With this method I never pay regular price for most of the items we buy.
 I also don’t go grocery shopping every week.
 Depending on the sales and prices, several weeks may go by before my next mega shopping trip, and the only food items I will buy during this time are perishables that I cannot freeze.

 - I also do not make up a menu plan, but because I have a well-stocked freezer and pantry, I almost always have all the ingredients I need for baking or to make any of the meals my family likes.
-One of the first things I do every morning is to plan what that day’s meals will be.
+One of the first things I do every morning is to plan (in my head, not on paper) what that day’s meals will be.
 This lets me suit the meal to the events and time restrictions of the day, and because I start the day knowing what we will be eating, I can plan ahead for any meal preparation.

 - I buy in quantity but I never buy from the bulk food stores.
 Because I buy almost everything when it is on sale, I can always get a lower price at the grocery store than I would pay at the bulk food store.
 Another consideration for our family and for any family with allergies… I worry less about cross-contamination when the food I buy is protected by packaging.
 Food displayed in bins can be easily cross-contaminated, especially if the same scoops or bins are used for different foods.
 For severe allergies, even close proximity to the allergen is enough to cause a severe reaction.